Internal Medicine Residency Program

 Each resident in the Primary Care Program will be assigned a second outpatient preceptor experience in addition to their continuity practice.
 The attending preceptors are practicing general internists in the community invited to participate because of their interest in teaching and mentoring.
 This experience provides another opportunity to learn clinical general medicine, to interact with a mentor, and to gain experience with the operations of a community primary care practice.
 If specific requests are made regarding a preferred practice type for the second continuity experience, all efforts will be made to fulfill the request.

-Outpatient blocks are two-week electives in clinical settings not traditionally taught in medicine residency but directly relevant to outpatient medical practice.
-These electives are available to all categorical residents, but in order to ensure adequate primary care training, residents in the program are required to complete electives in each of the following at some point during their three years: dermatology, psychiatry, healthcare finance, and gynecology, in addition to orthopedics, rheumatology or sports medicine.
-For additional information, please check our Ambulatory Curriculum site.
+Outpatient blocks consist of two-week electives that are directly relevant to outpatient medical practice.
+These electives are available to all categorical residents, but in order to ensure adequate primary care training, residents in the program rotate through dermatology, psychiatry, healthcare finance, and gynecology, as well as a musculoskeletal rotation in orthopedics, rheumatology or sports medicine.

 Applying to the Program

 The Primary Care Program is fully integrated with the Temple University categorical internal medicine residency.
 If you are at all interested in participating in this program, please let us know when you are contacted for an interview so we may better match you with a faculty interviewer.
 Once you match at Temple, all categorical residents are invited to apply for the Primary Care Track, with an interest statement.
 Two incoming interns are selected each year.
 Since we also recognize that career plans can change during residency, residents may be approved to move into the track as a PGY-2, space permitting.
 The program leadership offers complete support for whatever career path participating residents ultimately choose.
 For this reason, although we encourage it, participation in the Program does not require you to be certain that Primary Care is your career path.